orcmid/nfoTools/docs/tools/T211002/index.md

 Windows Desktop as well as other platforms.

 Underneath the Visual Studio IDE is a set of Build Tools that are exercised in compiling all C/C++ programs.
-These Build Tools are worthy of initial attention.
-They provide a foundation on which more elaborate facilities and mor extensive projects are based.
+These Build Tools are worthy of separate attention.
+They provide a foundation on which more-elaborate facilities and more-extensive projects are based.
 Understanding these tools will also aid in troubleshooting programs under development.

 VS Build Tools alone are sufficient for beginner/novice to learn how to